Once again, winter is fast approaching, and just as season follows season that means the arrival of cold and oftentimes treacherous weather.

 To appropriately equip yourself for cold weather survival you will need to dress in layers, and beyond that, those layers need to serve a specific purpose.

-Your innermost layer should be lightweight and made of a moisture wicking fabric.
+Your innermost layer, or base layer, should be lightweight and made of a moisture wicking fabric.
 Remember what I said about being all wet and exposed to cold air?
 That is a great way to go screaming into hypothermia in a very short time.

 Your inner layer should pull moisture away from your body so that can evaporate, helping to keep you warmer.
 Wool, silk and synthetics are good choices but avoid cotton like the plague as it holds way, way too much moisture and takes too long to dry.

 Your mid layers, which could number one or two, will be the primary mechanism by which you stay warm, as these fibers will help the trap body heat and create a cushion of warm air between you and the frigid atmosphere.